eanguianopita/home/content/authors/admin/_index.md

 In my dissertation I analyze the effects of the North American Free Trade Agreement (NAFTA) and globalization in the trade and financial relationships between Canada, the U.S., and Mexico.

-My research interests are International Macroeconomics, Development Economics, and Applied Econometrics.
+My research interests are: International Macroeconomics, Development Economics, and Applied Econometrics.

 I will be on the job market during the 2022-2023 academic year and I will be available for virtual interviews at the ASSA Job Market.

 You can reach me on je.ptt[at]hotmail.com.

-The publication versions of my manuscripts are below.

 </p>